Bill de Blasio: Early career

 In 1984, de Blasio worked for the Urban Fellows Program at the New York City Department of Juvenile Justice.
 In 1987, shortly after completing graduate school at Columbia, de Blasio was hired to work as a political organizer by the Quixote Center in Maryland.
 In 1988, he traveled with the Quixote Center to Nicaragua for 10 days to help distribute food and medicine during the Nicaraguan Revolution.
 De Blasio was an ardent supporter of the ruling socialist government, the Sandinista National Liberation Front, which was opposed by the Reagan administration at the time.
 After returning from Nicaragua, de Blasio moved to New York City, where he worked for a nonprofit organization focused on improving health care in Central America.
 He continued to support the Sandinistas in his spare time and joined a group called the Nicaragua Solidarity Network of Greater New York, which held meetings and fundraisers for the Sandinista political party.
 De Blasio's introduction to city politics came in 1989, when he worked as a volunteer coordinator for David Dinkins' mayoral campaign.
 Following the campaign, de Blasio was an aide in City Hall.
 In 1990, he described himself as an advocate for democratic socialism when asked about his goals for society.

 U.S. Representative Charles Rangel tapped de Blasio to be his campaign manager for his successful 1994 reelection bid.
-In 1997, he was appointed to serve as the regional director for the United States Department of Housing and Urban Development (HUD) for New York and New Jersey under the administration of President Bill Clinton.
+In 1997, he was appointed to be the regional director for the United States Department of Housing and Urban Development (HUD) for New York and New Jersey under the administration of President Bill Clinton.
 As the tri-state region's highest-ranking HUD official, de Blasio led a small executive staff and took part in outreach to residents of substandard housing.
 In 1999, he was elected to be a school board member for Brooklyn School District 15.
-In 2000, he served as campaign manager for Hillary Clinton's successful United States Senate bid.
+In 2000, he was campaign manager for Hillary Clinton's successful United States Senate bid.

 New York City Council (2002–2009)

 Elections

 In 2001, de Blasio ran for the New York City Council's 39th district, which includes the Brooklyn neighborhoods of Borough Park, Carroll Gardens, Cobble Hill, Gowanus, Kensington, Park Slope, and Windsor Terrace.
 He won the crowded primary election with 32% of the vote.
 In the general election, he defeated Republican Robert A. Bell, 71% to 17%.
-He was reelected with 72% of the vote in 2002 and with 83% of the vote in 2005.
+He was reelected with 72% of the vote in 2003 and with 83% of the vote in 2005.